The Short List

 If you want to really capture the funkiness of the late sixties and early seventies in a sci-fi kind of way, the Omega Spacemaster Z-33 is your choice.
 Its tonneau-shaped case is brushed titanium, with an extra-thick titanium case back that supposedly helps its alarm sound extra-loud.
 Its dial features UTC time plus two additional time zones and a perpetual calendar.
 And yes, it’s quartz — because let’s be honest, the void of space doesn’t care about your nostalgia for mechanical gears.

 Notable Functions: UTC + 2 time zones; alarm; perpetual calendar

 As Rolex lore has it, sometime in the 1950s, PanAmerican airlines requested a watch for their pilots that had would allow them to track both GMT and local time.
 The result was the Rolex GMT Master, with a half-blue, half-red bezel.
-Though this classic “Pepsi” configuration is perhaps most well-known, at Baselworld 2019 Rolex brought back the “Batman” bezel (black and blue), this time on a Jubilee bracelet, giving the GMT-lover even more choice.
+Though this classic “Pepsi” configuration is perhaps most well-known, at Baselworld 2019 Rolex brought back the “Batman” bezel (black and blue), giving the GMT-lover even more choice.
 It’s an icon of the air, with a legend that’s far outlived its vintage airline roots.